-For the endpoint category of side effects, pembrolizumab + enfortumab vedotin showed an advantage for severe AEs, a disadvantage for therapy discontinuation due to AEs and advantages and disadvantages for some specific AEs.
+For the endpoint category of side effects, enfortumab vedotin + pembrolizumab showed an advantage for severe AEs and advantages and disadvantages for some specific AEs in detail.

-Overall, the G-BA concluded a considerable additional benefit of pembrolizumab + enfortumab vedotin for the treatment of adults with unresectable or metastatic urothelial carcinoma in the first-line compared with carboplatin + gemcitabine (if applicable followed by avelumab maintenance treatment).
+Overall, the G-BA concluded a considerable additional benefit of enfortumab vedotin + pembrolizumab for the treatment of adults with unresectable or metastatic urothelial carcinoma in the first-line compared with carboplatin + gemcitabine (if applicable followed by avelumab maintenance treatment).

-The reliability of data of the additional benefit identified is classified in the "indication" category.
+The reliability of data of the additional benefit identified is classified in the "Indication" category.